metabase/metabase/docs/questions/query-builder/expressions-list.md

 ## Aggregations

 Aggregation expressions take into account all values in a field.
-They can only be used in the **Summarize** section of the notebook editor.
+They can only be used in the **Summarize** section of the query builder.

 ### Average